ariel-zplinux/zp-boilerplate/README.md

 ## Zp Boilerplate

-The purpose of this boilerplate is to start new projects using a React stack.
+The purpose of this boilerplate is to start new projects using a Node/React stack.

 An immediate target is my home page.